-The Audit Committee (the "Committee") is a standing committee appointed by the Board to assist the Board in fulfilling its oversight responsibilities with respect to financial reporting including responsibility to:
+The Audit Committee (the "Committee") is a standing committee appointed by the Board to assist with the following responsibilities:

-- (i) oversee the work of the Corporation's external auditors engaged for the purpose of preparing or issuing an auditor's report or performing other audit, review or attestation services for the Corporation; - (ii) oversee the integrity of the Corporation's financial statements and financial reporting process, including the audit process and the Corporation's internal accounting controls and procedures and compliance with related legal and regulatory requirements; - (iii) oversee the qualifications and independence of the external auditors; - (iv) oversee the work of the Corporation's financial management and external auditors in these areas: - (v) oversee the Enterprise Risk Management process and the work of the internal auditor (see Internal Audit Mandate in Appendix A); and - (vi) provide an open avenue of communication between the external auditors, the Board and Capstone Infrastructure Group, including the Board of Directors of the Corporation and Management, thus enabling information and points of view to be freely exchanged.
+- oversee the work of the Corporation's external auditors engaged for the purpose of preparing or issuing an auditor's report or performing other audit, review or attestation services for the Corporation, including overseeing assessments of their qualifications and independence; - (ii) oversee the integrity of the Corporation's financial statements and financial reporting process, including the audit process and the Corporation's internal accounting controls and procedures and compliance with related legal and regulatory requirements; - (iii) oversee the work of the Corporation's financial management and external auditors in these areas; - (iv) oversee the Enterprise Risk Management ("ERM") process and the work of the internal auditor; and - (v) provide an open avenue of communication between the external auditors, the Board and management of the Corporation.

-In addition, the Committee will review and/or approve any other matter specifically delegated to the Committee by the Board.
+The Committee will also review and/or approve any other matter specifically delegated to the Committee by the Board.